Kudaes/rust_tips_and_tricks/README.md

 crate-type = ["cdylib"]
 ```
 Then, you just need to rename the default `main.rs` file to `lib.rs`.
 After that, simply compile your code as you would normally do to get a C style dll.

+These two steps won't be required if at the time of creating the project with cargo, you specify the tag `--lib`, although that would make it harder to debug your code and I do not recommend it at first.

 If you want that the final dll exports certain function of your code, you can do so by changing the function's signature like this:
 ```rust